CutillasLab/cordial/README.md

 **A Pleasant Tonic For Convenient Correlation Analysis In R**

 Computes pairwise Pearson's correlations of a dataset, or specified targets simultaneously in parallel.
+Additionally, fits a linear model.
 Conveniently includes the ability to filter the input dataset and select a subset of columns to compute correlations.
-Outputs Pearson's product moment correlation coefficients, p-values, adjusted p-values, and observation counts in long-format.
+Outputs Pearson's product moment correlation coefficients, p-values, adjusted p-values, linear model slope and observation counts in long-format.

 ## Installation
 ### RStudio
-1. Download the Package Archive File (**cordial_x.x.x.tar.gz**) of the latest [release](https://github.com/CutillasLab/cordial/releases/latest).
+1. Download the Package Archive File (**cordial_x.x.x.tar.gz**) of the latest [release](https://github.com/iibadshah/cordial/releases/latest).
    - *Not the Source code*
 3. In RStudio, click: **Tools** menu
 4. Select: **Install Packages...**